berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

 example, that an X command issued by a single threaded client after an OpenGL command might be executed before that OpenGL command.

-The X speci cation requires that commands are atomic:
+The X specification requires that commands are atomic:

-  If a server is implemented with internal concurrency, the over- all e ect must be as if individual requests are executed to completion in some serial order, and requests from a given connection must be executed in delivery order (that is, the total execution order is a shu e of the individual streams).
+  If a server is implemented with internal concurrency, the over- all effect must be as if individual requests are executed to completion in some serial order, and requests from a given connection must be executed in delivery order (that is, the total execution order is a shuffle of the individual streams).

 OpenGL commands are not guaranteed to be atomic.
 Some OpenGL rendering commands might otherwise impair interactive use of the win-